ProNibs/imgpkg-labs/README.md

 Purposely did not touch on the following as they are not commonly used:

 * .imgpkg/bundle.yml file
+* Copying a bundle from one registry to another
+* Copying via a bundle lock file to ensure same bundle is pulled each time.
 * Creating and pulling nested bundles (https://carvel.dev/imgpkg/docs/v0.27.0/commands/#pulling-nested-bundles)
-* Copying via a bundle lock file to ensure same bundle is pulled each time.
 * Copying container signatures via cosign
 * Bundling non-distributable layers